Holmes-Alan/TxST/README.md

 # an example path
 /home/liwen/miniconda3/envs/txst/lib/python3.8/site-packages/clip
 ```
-then replace it with the new [file](https://drive.google.com/file/d/1h-Wh6tUGf9OTrGkJSAyvZRymTfQXc--O/view?usp=sharing)
+then replace the "model.py" with the new [file](https://drive.google.com/file/d/1h-Wh6tUGf9OTrGkJSAyvZRymTfQXc--O/view?usp=sharing)

 like:
 ```text